kofigumbs/kofi.sexy/public/becoming-a-professional-learner.md

+---
-# Becoming a professional learner
+title: Becoming a professional learner
+---

 > Is the software industry trying to write the script for Hamlet by hiring a
 > million monkeys to bang on keyboards?